 When expanded reporting is desired, as opposed to a collapsed or rolled up view, it may necessary to apply bulk styling to headers and total rows.
 Instead of custom styling each header or total row through an entire report, a more preferred method may be to style all headers and totals through the use of a macro.

-Bulk Style all Header and Subtotal Rows
+Style or Insert Header and Subtotal Rows

 When multiple tiers, or subaccount layers, exist in a Chart of Accounts it's not necessarily preferable to custom style every subtotal row throughout a report.
 Rather, most likely, all headers carry the same style and all subtotals do too.
 By use of defined macros a user can apply bulk styling preferences quickly and easily.

 - Using a P&L report as an example, migrate to the Income section.